 \subsection{Hardware support}

 Another fundamental problem with unikernels is the lack of support for physical machines and devices.
 While recent unikernel research has mostly focused on virtual systems, some recent~\cite{ebbrt,rumprun} and previous~\cite{bluegene,cachekernel,exokernel,nemesis,andersoncase} systems have demonstrated the value of per-application specialized operating systems on physical machines.
 Unfortunately, even these systems were limited to very specific hardware platforms with a restricted set of device drivers.
-This precludes a wide range of infrastructure applications (e.g., storage systems, schedulers, networking toolkits) that are typically deployed bare-metal.
+This precludes a wide range of infrastructure applications (e.g., storage systems, schedulers, networking toolkits) that are typically deployed bare metal.
 Moreover, the lack of hardware support is an increasing problem in a post-Dennard scaling world, where performance depends on taking advantage of the revolution of heterogeneous computing.

-Our goal with UKL is to provide a unikernel environment capable of supporting the complete HCL of Linux, allowing applications to exploit any hardware (e.g. GPUs, TPUs, FPGAs) enabled in Linux.
-Our near term goal, while supporting all Linux devices, is to focus on x86-64 systems.
-Much like KVM became a feature of Linux on x86 and was then ported to other platforms; we expect that, if UKL is accepted upstream, communities interested in non-x86 architectures will take on the task of porting and optimizing UKL for their platforms.
+Our goal with UKL is to provide a unikernel environment capable of supporting the complete hardware compatibility list of Linux, allowing applications to exploit any hardware (e.g., GPUs, TPUs, FPGAs) enabled in Linux.
+Our near-term goal, while supporting all Linux devices, is to focus on x86-64 systems.
+Much like KVM became a feature of Linux on x86 and was then ported to other platforms, we expect that, if UKL is accepted upstream, communities interested in non-x86 architectures will take on porting and optimizing UKL for their platforms.